-Planning a visit to Six Flags this summer?
+Planning a visit to Six Flags?
 Make sure you check this list before you go.
 Wearing the wrong clothes, having the wrong tattoos, or being the wrong person (sorry, Marilyn Manson) could mean that a brush with a security guard is the closest thing you’ll get to an adrenaline rush.

 1. Don’t ask if you can take other people’s children on rides.